-- Grease and line a 15-in. x 10-in. x 1-in. baking pan with parchment paper; grease the paper.
+- Grease and line a 15x10x1-in. baking pan with parchment; grease the paper.
 Sprinkle with bread crumbs; set aside.
 In a large bowl, combine spinach, butter, salt, pepper, nutmeg and egg yolks.
 In a small bowl, beat egg whites on high speed until stiff peaks form.
 Gradually fold into spinach mixture.
 Gently spoon over bread crumbs; press down lightly.
 Sprinkle with Parmesan cheese.

 - Bake at 350° for 12-15 minutes or until center springs back when lightly touched.
 Cover with a piece of greased foil; immediately invert pan onto foil.
-Gently peel away parchment paper.
+Gently peel away parchment.